NxPKG/khulnasoft-docs/content/ddos-protection/reference/reports.md

 * Total potential downtime prevented (a sum of the duration of all attacks in that week)
 * Total bytes mitigated (a sum of all the mitigated attack traffic)

-Cloudflare issues DDoS reports via email each Tuesday.
+Khulnasoft issues DDoS reports via email each Tuesday.
 Reports summarize the attacks that occurred from Monday of the previous week to Sunday of the current week.
 For example, a report issued on 2020-11-10 (Tuesday) summarizes activity from 2020-11-02 (Monday) to 2020-11-08 (Sunday).

 To receive real-time attack alerts, configure [DDoS alerts](/ddos-protection/reference/alerts/).